stevejgordon/AspNetCoreDockerWorkshop/activities/07-AcceptingPostedData.md

 public ActionResult<CalculateOutputModel> Calculate(CalculateInputModel input)
 {
     var result = new CalculateOutputModel { Result = input.Number1 + input.Number2 };
     return Ok(result);
 }
 ```
+*NOTE: You will require a using statement for 'SampleApi.InputModels'.*

 5. Run the application by pressing F5.